Somewhere you can come and hide.

 Even when it is slipping away.

-By the time the horrors affect you personally
+By the time the horrors affect them personally

-It will be too late for the rest of your neighbors
+It will be too late for the rest of us.

 I have read too many history books to be hopeful.